mztest/learnyaf/readme.md

 ## Learn Yaf
+It will probably become a ugly monster that is made up by Yaf, Yii and laravel.

+### Usage Instructions
 Make sure of installing Yaf for PHP on your computer.

-### Usage Instructions
+Settings php.ini.

+> yaf.use_namespace=On